michaelrutherford/wordshade/README.md

 # Wordshade
-Wordshade is a user-friendly blackout poetry maker, enabling users to input text, generate blackout poetry, and save their poetic creations to a text file.
+Wordshade is a user-friendly, minimalist blackout poetry maker.

+## License
+Wordshade is licensed under version 3 of the GPL.
+For more information, see `LICENSE`.